Zorlin/ansible-role-sregistry/README.md

 Installs and configures [Singularity Registry Server](https://github.com/singularityhub/sregistry).

+This role is in heavy development right now and not super ready for use.

+Right now it only supports the GitHub OAuth2 methods, the rest aren't implemented.

 ## Requirements

 Before this role runs, you need to make sure the following role dependencies are installed: